Security Policy/Procedures Exceptions

 Security Policy Exceptions

 Purdue University information security policies, standards, guidelines, and procedures institute controls that are used to protect Purdue University data and IT Resources.
 While every exception to a policy or standard weakens protection for University IT Resources and underlying data, occasionally exceptions will exist.
-Centralized and departmental IT units and IT Resource owners who are responsible for ensuring appropriate enforcement of University information security policies and related standards on University IT Resources must use this procedure when requesting an exception to Purdue University information security policies, standards, guidelines, and procedures.
+With policies and standards being system-wide requirements for all campuses, centralized and departmental IT units and IT Resource owners who are responsible for ensuring appropriate enforcement of University information security policies and related standards on University IT Resources must use this procedure when requesting an exception to Purdue University information security policies, standards, guidelines, and procedures.

 The following procedure defines the process for the review and approval of exceptions to Purdue University information security policies, standards, guidelines, and procedures:

-- A requestor and their Department Head/Director seeking an exception must assess the risks that non-compliance causes Purdue University IT Resources and business processes.
-If the Department Head/Director believes the risk is reasonable, then the requestor prepares a written request describing the risk analysis and request for an exception.
+A requestor and their Department Head/Director seeking an exception must assess the risks that noncompliance causes Purdue University IT Resources and business processes.
+If the Department Head/Director believes the risk is reasonable, then the requestor prepares a written request via the DocuSign form link below describing the risk analysis and request for an exception.

 Request for Security Exception Form